openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### My test creates and uses additional threads: do I have to clean them up?

-If you want to be able to run the action in agentVM mode, then you either need ensure that any threads have been terminated, or that they can be terminated by being interrupted. jtreg will run the main test code in a new thread in a new thread group.
+If you want to be able to run the action in agentVM mode, then you either must ensure that any threads have been terminated, or that they can be terminated by being interrupted. jtreg will run the main test code in a new thread in a new thread group.
 When that thread exits, or when any thread in the thread group